slick2/traffic-jammer/readme.txt

 == Description ==

-The poormans WAF.
 WordPress plugin to block IP and bots categorized as harmful, resulting in heavy server loads from frequently crawled pages, or utilized in vulnerability/security breach scans.
 The plugiin can block:

 - Single IP
 - Range of IP using CIDR format